 - (a) The degree of Master of Engineering Studies (MEngSt) is offered by the Departments of Chemical and Process Engineering, Civil and Natural Resources Engineering, Electrical and Computer Engineering, and Mechanical Engineering.

 - (b) It may be awarded endorsed in the following subjects:

 - i.
 Civil Engineering

 - ii.
 Construction Management

 - iii.
+Fire Engineering

+- iv.
 Mechanical Engineering